cairo-book/cairo-book/src/ch11-07-inlining-in-cairo.md

 Inlining is a compiler optimization technique that can be very useful in various situations.
 Inlining a function allows to get rid of the overhead of calling a function with the `function_call` libfunc by injecting the Sierra code directly in the caller function's context, while potentially optimizing the Sierra code executed to reduce the number of steps.
 If used effectively, inlining can even reduce code length as shown in the previous example.

 Nevertheless, applying the `inline` attribute to a function with a lot of code and few parameters might result in an increased code size, especially if the inlined function is used many times in the codebase.
-Use inlining only where it makes sense to use it.
+Use inlining only where it makes sense, and be aware that the compiler handles inlining by default.
+Therefore, manually applying inlining is not recommended in most situations, but can help improve and fine-tune your code's behavior.